Rise of the Underdog: Greece's new Gods end Ronaldo's Euro dream | Goal.com

 "The target at the start was to win a game.
 That would have counted as a success: winning just once."

-Their sole World Cup appearance at USA 1994, meanwhile, had ended with three defeats, no goals for and 10 conceded.
+Their sole World Cup appearance at USA 1994, meanwhile, had ended with three defeats, no goals scored and 10 conceded.

 They stunned the world, however, with a 1-0 win over the hosts in the final that will go down as one of sport's biggest ever shocks.